-I call this the “inner garden” of my clients.
-And I believe we all have one: Even those people who tell me they don’t garden, or they have a ‘brown thumb’, I find that when pressed, they can paint the most vivid and beautiful garden pictures.
+I call this my clients’ inner garden.
+And I believe we all have one, even those people who tell me they don’t garden, or that they have a ‘brown thumb.’
+I find that when pressed, they can paint the most vivid and beautiful garden pictures.

 Gardening and gardens are personal.
-When properly planned with the client’s own narrative in mind, they tell the owner’s unique garden story.
-While a good garden design must also take into account soil and climate, distinct spaces and what plants will work best, at the root, it’s a highly personal journey.
+When planned with a person’s own narrative in mind, they tell the owner’s unique garden story.
+Of course a good design must also take into account soil, climate and what plants will work best where.
+But at the root, it’s a personal journey.
 A truly successful garden reflects our feelings about Nature, its rejuvenative powers and the role we would like it to play in our lives.

 Before you begin your next garden, start outlining your story.
 Your story will provide the framework for the design.
 Here are nine things to think about as you begin the process.

 1. What gardens have inspired you during your lifetime?